ajs124/thingweb.node-wot/API.md

   description: "counter example Thing"
 });

-//any other code to develop the Thing
+// any other code to develop the Thing

 thing.expose();
 ```
-Here, an object named thing is produced.
+Here, an object named `thing` is produced.
 At this stage, it has only a name and a description for humans to read.
-'thing.expose();' exposes/starts the exposed Thing in order to process external requests.
-This also creates a Thing Description that describes the interfaces of the thing Thing.
+`thing.expose();` exposes/starts the exposed Thing in order to process external requests.
+This also creates a Thing Description that describes the interfaces of the `counter` thing.

 * Add a Property definition to the Thing.